BMC-CS-340/BMC-CS-340.github.io/labs/Lab07.md

 In a file called `TestLinkedBinaryTree.java`, write JUnit tests test your methods.
 Remember to thorougly test each method.

+You won't submit this file for a grade, but you should still write tests to refine the specification and check your code for correctness.

 ## Exercise 3 - `contains` and `height`
 Proceed with implementing and testing `contains` and `height`.